How to handle a flat tire

 Read the signs

-Regardless of how prepared you are to handle a flat/punctured tire while off-roading, the early signs of tire failure can determine the severity of the vehicle and trail damage.
+Regardless of how prepared you are to handle a flat or punctured tire while off-roading, the early signs of tire failure can determine the severity of vehicle and trail damage.

 • What does it feel like?
 Your vehicle will feel pulled to the side by the flat tire, and acceleration could feel sluggish.
 Any abnormal vibration immediately detected on the steering wheel is a gold-standard indicator for UTV tire failure.

 • Visual Clues: You may notice abnormal wear patterns on your tread.
 Before any ride, look for bulging or blistering, as well as noticeable sagging or flatness.
-While in motion, you may detect a faint burning rubber smell without any visible smoke.
+While in motion, you may detect a faint burning rubber smell, accompanied by no visible smoke.

 Flat Tire Kit Essentials?